pschanely/CrossHair/doc/source/what_code_is_analyzed.rst

 and will hamper CrossHair's ability to effectively analyze your code!)

-Because of the wide variety of things CrossHair might do, never target code that can directly or indirectly call mutating side-effects.
+Because of the wide variety of things CrossHair might do, never target code that can directly or indirectly cause side-effects.
 CrossHair puts some protections in place (via ``sys.addaudithook``) to prevent disk and network access, but this protection is not perfect. (notably, it will not prevent actions taken by C-based modules)